 A concave circle gives the budgies something to grip as they move about in the nesting box.
 It also becomes a backup if the female budgie removes the nesting material inside the box.

 You can make or buy one separately if the nesting box has no concave circle.

 It takes a lot of calcium for a female budgie to make eggs, so she’ll need to consume far more calcium in her diet than usual if she’s to avoid egg binding.

 Egg binding is when a female bird has trouble passing an egg through the reproductive tract.
 It’s a life-threatening condition that you must avoid at all costs.
 Even after laying the eggs, your budgie will still need extra calcium in her diet for a few weeks.

 Small pieces of cuttlebone and mineral blocks can be placed inside the nesting box.
-It’s important that you only place as much as your budgie will consume on a daily basis.

 What Are the Best Nesting Materials for Budgies?

 The best nesting material for a budgie is untreated wood shavings.

 Many other materials can be used safely.
 However, wood shavings are the most convenient (and the least likely to cause problems).

 Ensure that you use the right kind since many unsafe kinds of wood are aromatic, like redwood and pine.
 However, Aspen pine is considered safe for budgies.